webrecorder/replayweb.page/docs/docs/develop/cors-settings.md

 ## CORS Configurations for Common Hosting Environments

-The following provides different ways of configuring CORS for different hosting environments.
+The following section provides suggested CORS configurations for different hosting environments.
 For more examples of CORS configurations for different servers, see: [https://enable-cors.org/](https://enable-cors.org/)

 ### S3 and Compatible Configurations